-Consultation activities will actually be carried out first in the development of an FGRM.
+The initial set of consultation activities during the readiness phase will include the development of an FGRM for the REDD+ Initiative.
 Once it is established it will be operational during the consultation process.
 Information sharing and other consultation activities and materials will incorporate information on the FGRM and its procedures.
-The FGRM will be developed as part of readiness arrangements and is expected to be permanent mechanism covering all aspects of readiness activities and REDD+ implementation.
+The FGRM will be developed as part of readiness arrangements and is expected to be permanent mechanism covering all aspects of readiness activities from consultation to REDD+ implementation.

 Budget 1c: Summary of Consultation and Participation Activities and Budget

-Estimated Cost (in thousands US\$)
+Estimated Cost (in thousands US\$) US\$)

-Main Activity Sub-Activity 2014 2015 2016 2017 Total
+Main Activity Sub-Activity 2015 2016 2017 2018 Total

-Prepare a national REDD+ Consultation & Participation Plan Complete Consultation and Participation Plan 20 20
+Prepare a national REDD+ Consultation & Participation Complete Consultation and Participation Plan 20 20

-Consultation a Participation Plan Workshops and consultation events 30 10 40
+Plan Workshops and consultation events 30 10 40

 Capacity building 10 10 5 25

+Establish IP REDD+ Roundtable 5 5 5 5 20

-Implement a national REDD+ Socialization of Plan Workshops 5 5 5 15
+Implement a national REDD+ Consultation Plan Socialization of Plan Workshops 5 5 5 15

-Consultation Plan Support stakeholder participation (e.g. travel allowances) 5 5 5 5 20
+Support stakeholder participaiton (e.g. travel allowances) 5 5 5 5 20

 Feedback and Reporting Dissemination of materials for consultations and general information packages through various media outlets 10 10 10 5 35

-Total 80 40 25 10 155

-Government

-FCPF 80 40 25 10 155

-UN-REDD Programme (if applicable)
+Total 85 45 30 15 175

+Government 2 2 2 2 8

+FCPF 43 28 28 13 112

-Other Development Partner 1 (KBA)
+Other Development Partner 40 15 55

-Other Development Partner 2 (REDD-CCAD-GIZ)
+Other Development Partner

-Other Development Partner 3 (na
+Other Development Partner